All India Institute of Speech and Hearing

 The All India Institute of Speech and Hearing, commonly known as AIISH (AYE-SH), is located in Manasagangotri (Mysore University Campus), Mysore, India.
 It is an autonomous institute under the Ministry of Health and Family Welfare.
 The institute was established in 1966 with a focus on training professionals for speech and hearing sciences.

 Overview

+AIISH is a National Institute offering clinical, academic and research activities for the communication impaired.
+It's an autonomous institute under the Ministry of Health and Family Welfare, India.
 AIISH is affiliated to the University of Mysore and offers undergraduate, graduate, and doctoral degrees in Speech and Hearing.
 It offers the following courses: